FAForever/wiki-pages/Play/Learning-Supcom/Intermediate-1v1-Guide.md

 - Repair -
 - Stop and cancel all orders except the current one -
 - Stop and canel all orders -
-- Toggle factory repeat build
+- Toggle factory repeat build-

+#### Orders - Advanced
+- Interrupt Pathfinding of engineers |
+- Interrupt Pathfinding of engineers (SHIFT version) |
--
+- Load into transports |
+- Load into transports (SHIFT version) |
 #### Selection
 - Select all land on Screen | Ctrl-D (replace select all land with select all land on Screen)
 - Select all air fighters | Ctrl-F on Hotbuild